AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55427-admin-user-cannot-unassign-product-from-shared-catalog-from-product-page.md

 ---
 # ACSD-55427: An admin cannot unassign product from *[!UICONTROL Product in Shared Catalogs] on the product's page

-The ACSD-55427 patch fixes the issue where you cannot unassign a product from **[!UICONTROL Product in Shared Catalogs]** on the product's page in the Catalog in the Commerce Admin.
+The ACSD-55427 patch fixes the issue where you cannot unassign a product from **[!UICONTROL Product in Shared Catalogs]** on the product's page in the catalog in the Commerce Admin.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-55427.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions